Aish-p/Multi-LLM-Chat-Playground/README.md

 🎨 Creative Experimentation: Test various prompts, from simple questions to creative tasks like writing poetry.

-## ⚙️ How It Works
+## How It Works

 1. Set API Keys 🔑
    Provide API keys for OpenAI, Anthropic, and Cohere to access the models.

-2. Choose a Prompt ✍️
+2. Test Your Prompts ✍️
-   Set a custom prompt or use the default prompt.
-This influences how the models respond.
+   Enter a custom prompt or use the default one to see how it shapes the models' responses.

 3. Enter Your Message 💬
    Type a message or question you’d like to send to all models.